If you’ve been wondering what passive income is and how to get started then check out these seven easy ways towards a side hustle that works for you.

 - If you can cook, make a recipe book (theme it around a specific style of cooking or baking).

-- Take the knowledge you have about your day job and turn it into a how-to guide for other people to learn from.
+- Take your knowledge about your day job and turn it into a how-to guide for others to learn from.

 - If you can play an instrument, write an ebook that teaches people the basics.